julius-julius/qsc/local operators N4 SYM/README.md

 `jupyter notebook`

 For Windows, you will need to locate the ${\tt Jupyter}$ notebook icon using the graphical user interface, and click on it.
-This command should open a file navigator on your browser, and you will need to navidate to the location of the */run* directory.
+This command should open a file navigator on your browser, and you will need to navigate to the location of the */run* directory.

 The directory */run* contains four *.ipynb* files, which run and automatically manage the hyperparameters of a particular state: